goldin2008/Note/interview_bq_ans.md

 As a result, the implementation was delivered with a customer feedback score of 9.5 out of 10, and that's the highest our company has ever seen.
 The insights report opened another avenue of business with the customer that doubled our revenue.
 Here, and throughout this example, notice how I'm using quantifiable data to show the scale of my impact.

+## Leadership Principles
+- `CUSTOMER OBSESSION`: Walk us through a time when you helped a customer through a difficult process and what that looked like.

+- `OWNERSHIP`: Give me a example of when you took a risk and it failed.
+INVENT AND SIMPLIFY: Tell me a time when you created an innovative product.

+- `ARE RIGHT, A LOT`: Tell me about a time when you observed two business opportunities to improve ROI, and how did you determine that they were connected.

+- `LEARN AND BE CURIOUS`: How do you find the time to stay inspired, acquire new knowledge, innovate in your work?

+- `HIRE AND DEVELOP THE BEST`: Tell me about a time when you had to deal with a poor performer on your team.

+- `INSIST ON THE HIGHEST STANDARDS`: Tell me about a time when you could have stopped working but persisted.

+- `THINK BIG`: Tell me about a time when you proposed a new business.

+- `BIAS FOR ACTION`: Describe how you would handle a busy situation where three people are waiting for help from you.

+- `FRUGALITY`: Tell me about a time where you thought of a clever new way to save money for the company.

+- `EARN TRUST`: Tell me a time when you earned trust of a group.

+- `DIVE DEEP`: Tell me about a time when you had to dive deep into the data and the results you achieved.

+- `HAVE BACKBONE, DISAGREE AND COMMIT`: Tell me about the most difficult interaction you had at work.

+- `DELIVER RESULTS`: Tell me about a time where you overcame an obstacle and delivered results.

 ### Question 1: Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem, and how did you determine the course of action?
 What was the outcome of that choice?
 To excel in answering this behavioral question for an AWS Applied Scientist L6 role, you'll want to structure your response using the STAR method (Situation, Task, Action, Result) and emphasize your problem-solving skills, data-driven decision-making, and ability to innovate while aligning with AWS's core values like customer obsession, ownership, and delivering results.